-RGT is a very good option to test out these days, because not everything will have to be Zwift.
-We can get tired of its world and we will want to “go outside” from time to time being able to do such classic routes as Stelvio, Formentor, Mount Ventoux...
+It is a very good option to try during these days, because not everything is going to be Zwift.
+We can get tired of everything and "go outside" from time to time being able to do classic routes such as the Stelvio, Formentor, Mount Ventoux...

 Right now RGT are at the same point as Zwift was a few years ago, at the development level and at the user level.
 Although the orientation is different.
 Zwift is focused more like a game, while RGT has looked more for the simulator aspect.

 And considering that it's free right now and you're spending a lot of time on the trainer lately, why not try something new?